haseebmohsin/task-management-system/README.md

 5. Users can delete tasks they no longer need.
 6. Tasks can be re-ordered using drag and drop functionality.

+**Note**: You can use the following credentials to login or you can create a new user.

+username: 'Haseeb'
+password: 'khan'

 This Task Management System provides a simple and intuitive user interface to manage tasks effectively.

 ### Dependencies